leedrake5/Russia-Ukraine/5b_summer_2023_offensive_zap.md

 ---
-title: Summer 2023 Offensive
+title: Tokmak Axis Summer 2023 Offensive
 layout: template
 filename: summer_2023_offensive.md
 ---

-# Ukrainian Summer 2023 Offensive
+# Ukrainian Summer 2023 Offensive: Tokmak Axis
 The following plots are based on the main project file, though they start their indexing at June 1st to match the current offensive.

 *Strategic Objective*: Eliminate or make unfeasible Russia's land bridge to Crimea